 Do You Feel Not Good Enough?
 We Feel This Way Too…

 No matter how hard you try, you are never happy to the fullest.
-This voice in your head keep ruin your best moments.
+This voice in your head keeps ruining your best moments.
 Even though it’s not your best friend, it is with you always.
 Why?
 I am not a psychologist, so I don’t know why it’s there.
 All I know is that I’ve learned to live with it.
-In this post you will find out how you can start overcoming insecurity.
+In this post, you will find out how you can start overcoming insecurity.

 Never in my life have I experienced so much hate.
 Hate coming from fellow bloggers who were mocking us in public.
 There were hundreds of comments in this Facebook group thread saying that we are a failure, that we are not travelers but tourists.
 That we should be ashamed of ourselves, that we are being ridiculous with our little blog.
 Hundreds of hateful comments.
 From fellow travel bloggers.

 We felt so hurt while reading this.
 What’s even more terrible, they deleted the entire thread after they finish making fun of us.
 Thankfully, we managed to make screenshots of it all.
 We still have them.

 Shortly after this situation, we closed our Polish blog down.
 To be honest, I still feel bad when thinking about travel bloggers from Poland.
 We are both really thankful that we switched to English only.
 It’s so much better to be in touch with people from all over the world.

 So far, it’s one of our biggest fears.
 No matter how much we have, we are still scared that we won’t have enough money.
 We recently realized that the dread is always the same, no matter how much do we currently earn.